 On September 2, Wunsch finally received his artillery from Magdeburg.

 On September 3, after negotiation with Maquire and Guasco, Schmettau, not knowing that help was at hand, decided to capitulate.
 The Austrians freed 796 men (including 22 officers) kept prisoners at Dresden.
-Maquire, informed of Wunsch approach, detached Wehla with his 4 Grenzer battalions to Reichenberg; and instructed General Brentano to take position on the Elbe to support Wehla.
+Maquire, informed of Wunsch approach, detached Vehla with his 4 Grenzer battalions to Reichenberg; and instructed General Brentano to take position on the Elbe to support Vehla.
 The same day, Wunsch left Torgau and marched towards Dresden.